 - Place the cake tin in the water bath and bake at 140°Celsius for 15 minutes.
 Lower the temperature to 125°Celsius and continue baking for another 55 minutes.
 Once the cake is done, turn off the oven but leave the cake in the oven for 10 minutes.
 Continue to leave the cake to cool in the oven for another 10 to 15 minutes with the oven door ajar before removing the cake out of the oven.
 Turn the cake out of the cake tin and let it cool to room temperature.

-- The cake can be served plain or with a light dust of icing sugar.
+- The cake can be served plain or with a light dust of powdered sugar.
 Keep leftovers refrigerated.

 Notes

-It is best to use a digital kitchen scale to measure these especially the plain flour and cornflour, but if you do not have a digital scale, simply scale the recipe up.
+- It is best to use a digital kitchen scale to measure these especially the all purpose flour and corn flour, but if you do not have a digital scale, simply scale the recipe up.
 Double the recipe and bake in an 8 inches round cake tin or triple it and bake in a 9 inches round cake tin.

 Leave a Reply